 Louv is quoted as saying: “It’s a problem because kids who don’t get nature-time seem more prone to anxiety, depression and attention-deficit.”
 In the last decade, more research has been done on nature-deficit disorder and the link between the disconnection with nature and behaviour and well-being.

-Although this is not recognized as a medical condition think about how you feel when you spend even fifteen minutes in nature.
-It may feel like one more thing but the benefits of taking your students outside can only be positive.
+Although this is not recognized as a medical condition, think about how you feel when you spend even fifteen minutes in nature.
+The benefits of taking your students outside can only be positive.

 On days we go outside we find students are able to better manage their behaviour, stay on task longer and according to their parents, they sleep better.
 Sounds like that is the perfect way to grow healthy students!